top of page

 The following are some ways that you can work on improving your balance:

 Practice.
 Over and over, consistently.
-Remember the use or lose nature of balance, and be encouraged that balance improves every time you attend to it.
+Remember the use-or-lose nature of balance, and be encouraged that balance improves every time you attend to it.

 Go barefoot.
 If you can, spend time around your household barefoot.
 Weather and surface permitting, perhaps you can even walk around unshod outdoors.
 Standing or walking on natural surfaces like grass, dirt, sand also grounds you while you are improving your balance!
+Keep in mind that, depending upon how long you have been wearing cushioned, motion control shoes, the transition to any amount of barefoot walking should be gradual to avoid injury.

 Use good posture & alignment.
 Keeping your joints well-aligned and muscles as close to their optimal length-tension relationships as possible will help immeasurably to keep your body in balance.